sofiaorfa/linux_project_sofia/README.md

 exonAA.fa.gz" --> Download the alignments

 2.Seperate first 500 alignments
-split_alignments.sh
+ Use split_alignments.sh

 3.Construct 500 phylogentix trees(1per alignment)
 sudo apt update
 sudo apt install iqtree2
-phylo_trees.sh
+ use phylo_trees.sh

 4.Merge Sequences
-./merge_sequences <split_alignments> merged_totalout.fa
+use ./merge_sequences <split_alignments> merged_totalout.fa
 iqtree2 -s merged_totalout.fa -B 1000

 5.Compare trees
-compare_trees.sh
+use compare_trees.sh

-6.Find the 5 exons with the minimum rf five_exons.sh
-chatgpt_five_exons.txt --> for information about the exons
+6.Find the 5 exons with the minimum rf use five_exons.sh chatgpt_five_exons.txt --> for information about the exons

 7.Create the gene's sequences
-identify_genes.sh
+use first identify_genes.sh
-conc_genes
+and then conc_genes

-8.Create the trees for the genes create_gene_trees.sh
+8.Create the trees for the genes use create_gene_trees.sh

 9.Compare gene trees with the merged_totalout.fa.treefile
-compare_gene_trees.sh
+use compare_gene_trees.sh

-10.Find the 5 with the minimum and the 5 with the maximum rf gene_smallest_largest_rf.sh
+10.Find the 5 with the minimum and the 5 with the maximum rf use gene_smallest_largest_rf.sh

 11. Chatgpt for the results of the previous step five_genes_chatgpt.txt

-Consult the Dockerfile and the linux.yaml for necessary tools and filepaths I couldn't submit the split alignments and the phylogenetic trees folders as they have too many files and it is not practical to upload them in a GitHub if you need them maybe provide a more efficient way.
+Consult the Dockerfile and the linux.yaml for necessary tools and filepaths I couldn't submit the split alignments and the phylogenetic trees folders as they have too many files and it is not practical to upload them in a GitHub if you need them maybe consider another way.
+I made comments for each line oof code on the scripts to make it easier instead of a report.